Danny Kent: British Superbike Championship

 Kent secured an entry riding Halsall Racing's Suzuki GSX-R1000 for the Brands Hatch final round of the 2018 British Superbike Championship in October after a successful test.
-He failed to finish in two races, but finished in position 12 from 15 finishers in race three.
+He failed to finish in two races, but finished in 12th from 15 finishers in race three.
 The team subsequently folded after principal Martin Halsall withdrew funding.

 In late May 2019, it was announced that Kent would ride in British Superbikes on an ex-Leon Camier 2016 MV Agusta F4, starting from the July event at Snetterton.
 Kent failed to finish a race at Snetterton, but achieved 18th place in BSB race 2 at Thruxton in August.
 His employment was terminated by his team in mid-August due to a court conviction.

 Kent joined Buildbase Suzuki, continuing into 2022.
 A practice crash at the Donington Park third-round in May 2022 caused hospitalisation with no participation in the races.